godotengine/godot-docs/classes/class_cameratexture.rst

 | *Getter* | get_camera_feed_id()      |
 +----------+---------------------------+

-Id of the :ref:`CameraFeed<class_CameraFeed>` for which we want to display the image.
+The ID of the :ref:`CameraFeed<class_CameraFeed>` for which we want to display the image.

 .. _class_CameraTexture_property_camera_is_active: